Azure/cli-agent-for-aks/README.md

 **Asynchronous Feedback**

 To provide any feedback anytime, please document the commands and outputs and open an issue directly on this GitHub page.
-Feel free to upvote and create features that you would like to see
+Feel free to upvote and create features that you would like to see.

 You can also reach out directly  aksagentcli@service.microsoft.com with any feedback or questions.